 South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
 All SPC courses meet federal regulations under Title II of the ADA, Section 504 of the Rehabilitation Act of 1973.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College -1401 College Avenue, Box 5, Levelland, TX 79336, 806-716-2360.

 Grievance and Appeals

 A student grievance is a college related issue or condition that a student believes to be unfair, inequitable, discriminatory or a hindrance to the educational process.
 A grievance also may include discrimination on the basis of a disability or other protected area.
 Individuals wishing to file a grievance regarding disability services at South Plains College should first address the problem with the Coordinator of Disability Services or the Director of Health and Wellness.
-If concerns are not resolved at this level, the Vice President for Student Affairs at the Levelland Campus is the designated ADA/504 coordinator and can provide direction in further grievance procedures.
+If concerns are not resolved at this level, the Vice President for Student Affairs is the designated ADA/504 coordinator and can provide direction in further grievance procedures.
 Additional information on grievance procedures and student appeals is published in the General Catalog and Student Guide.